troydm/edda/README.md

 # EDDA

-Elite Dangerous Data Aggregator is a [EDDN](https://github.com/jamesremuscat/EDDN) data collector that saves commodity/outfitting/shipyard data into MongoDB database
+Elite Dangerous Data Aggregator is a [EDDN](https://github.com/jamesremuscat/EDDN) data collector that saves commodity/outfitting/shipyard data into MongoDB database and REST API service to query that data

 ## Build: